 What can I do if my child is injured while playing sports in California?

 California's laws on concussions impose an affirmative duty of care on schools and youth organizations to follow proper anti-concussion protocols.
 Someone who breaches this duty of care may be liable for both economic damages, such as medical bills, and damages for "non-economic" losses, such as scarring and pain and suffering.
+Lawsuits in California for sports injuries at school are becoming increasingly common.

 And unlike some states (such as Nevada), there is no cap in California on damages for pain and suffering, except in medical malpractice cases.